 The issue of research suppression is hugely important.
 There are multiple cases of academic research being suppressed.
 Some research is kept private under pretenses, such as for “national security” reasons.
 For example, RAND led the research project, generally known as the “Pentagon Papers,” which were not published because they contained the truth behind Vietnam.
 The papers were unknown outside of RAND and the Pentagon until they were leaked.
-The papers were kept secret not only from the public but from the President of the United States—who has the top security clearance and had every right to have access to them.
+The papers were kept secret from the public and from the President of the United States—who has the top security clearance and had every right to have access to them.
 And be aware that a massive research project on the history of the US involvement in Vietnam was being undertaken.
-The reason for doing this was that if the President knew the real history of the US involvement in Vietnam, the Pentagon would be less able to control the interpretation of the conflict.
-And of the US subterfuge of Vietnam and therefore less able to lead the President to the conclusions that the Pentagon wanted him lead towards.
+The reason for doing this was that if the President knew the real history of the US involvement in Vietnam, the Pentagon would be less able to control the conflict’s interpretation.
+And of the US subterfuge of Vietnam and therefore less able to lead the President to the Pentagon’s conclusions lead towards.

 Research suppression is more difficult to prove than differing disclosure standards between research.
-On the other side of the coin, a significant component of research has little to no benefit, as is pointed out by John P. A. Loannidis, a medical researcher who specializes in analyzing medical research.
+On the other side of the coin, a significant research component has little to no benefit, as is pointed out by John P. A. Loannidis, a medical researcher who specializes in analyzing medical research.

 “Many otherwise seemingly independent, university-based studies may be conducted for no other reason than to give physicians and researchers qualifications for promotion or tenure.”